 Information you need to know before lodging an application for a new passport.
 Necessary documents, application forms and useful tips.

-Applicants wishing to be issued a passport must apply, in person, at the Passport Office in their area of permanent residence.
-The applicant is required to fill out an application form and their details are electronically registered by Passport Office personnel.
-The application form is printed and once the applicant proof reads and verifies the accuracy of the stated details he/she then signs the form and along with it submits the necessary supporting documents.
+Applicants wishing to be issued a passport must apply, in person, at the above authorities.
+The applicant is required to fill out an application form and the content is electronically registered by Passport Office personnel.
+The application form is printed and once the applicant has read and verified the accuracy of the stated details he/she signs the form and along with it submits the necessary supporting documents.

 If, due to serious health reasons verified by a medical certificate from a public hospital, the applicant is unable to apply in person, then an employee of the Passport Office is sent to collect supporting documentation.